 If you do not resolve the problem in time, the IRS guidance is to complete a US income tax return and request a refund.
 This will usually be a 1040NR [PDF] but may be the simplified 1040NR-EZ [PDF] if you meet certain conditions.

-For Canada, pre-emptive relief is available through the NR301 form, but unfortunately this is not as widely implemented by brokers as the W-8BEN form (one broker in the UK that has mentioned that they implement is Redmayne Bentley).
+For Canada, pre-emptive relief is available through the NR301 form, but unfortunately this is not as widely implemented by brokers as the W-8BEN form (two brokers in the UK that have mentioned that they implement this are AJ Bell Youinvest and Redmayne Bentley).

 Alternatively, you can reclaim withholding tax by completing the NR7-R form.
 The standard treaty rate is 15%, versus 25% without relief.